 - black beans

 - cooked rice (white, brown or cauliflower rice may be used)

 - canned or homemade Enchilada sauce

 - sharp cheddar cheese

-Slice the peppers lengthwise, pull the seeds and stems from inside then scrape the inside with a teaspoon so everything is cleaned out.
+Slice the peppers lengthwise, pull the seeds and stems from inside then scrape the inside with a teaspoon until it’s cleaned out.

 Drizzle the olive oil into a large skillet, add the ground beef and diced onions then season with salt and pepper and cook until the beef is no longer pink.

-Drain any excess grease then sprinkle on the taco seasoning and fold in the diced tomatoes, rinsed/drained black beans, cooked rice, 1/2 cup of the shredded cheese, lime juice and 3 tablespoons of enchilada sauce.
+Drain any excess grease then sprinkle on the taco seasoning and add the diced tomatoes, rinsed/drained black beans, cooked rice, 1/2 cup of the shredded cheese, lime juice and 3 tablespoons of enchilada sauce.

-Pour the remaining enchilada sauce into the bottom of a casserole dish.
-Fill each pepper halfway with the meat mixture, gently pressing the filling with your fingers into the crevices of the peppers.
+Pour the rest of the enchilada sauce in the bottom of a casserole dish.
+Fill each pepper halfway with the meat mixture, pressing with your fingers to get in the crevices.
 Top with 1/2 cup of cheese then add the rest of the meat to the top of each pepper.